Shangshan2021/RESEPT/source/Getting started.rst

 Getting started
 ---------------

-RESEPT: a point-cloud model for histocyte.
+RESEPT: a deep-learning framework for characterizing and visualizing tissue architecture from spatially resolved transcriptomics.
 This is a overview to how to quikly start RESEPT.

 `1.
 Data preparation`_
 *************************